centreon/centreon-documentation/en/installation/installation-of-a-remote-server/using-centreon-iso.md

 Do you want to register this server with those informations ? (y/n)y
 ```

-4. Add additional information to enable future communication between your Remote Server and its Central
+4. Add additional information to enable future communication between your Remote Server and its Central,
-A few more information are required to convert your platform into Remote :
+kindly fill in the required information to convert your platform into Remote :

 ```shell
 <CURRENT_NODE_ADDRESS> : Please enter your username: